 Check with your insurance agent or the insurance company for more details on these programs.

 Usage-based insurance may be worth it if you have safe driving habits or don’t get behind the wheel often — for example, if you work from home.
 Think about these factors to help determine if a usage-based insurance program might be a fit for you.

 If you’re a safe driver, you may be able to get a lower premium with a UBI program.
 You may also be able to save money if you’ve made one or more previous accident claims.
 UBI plans measure driving in real time using telematics and may not rely as much on historical data like your driving record.

 When shopping for a UBI policy, look at all of the factors each company monitors and weigh them against your driving habits.
 For example, if you drive to a late-shift job every night, you may not save much (or any money at all) with a UBI plan that measures the time of day you’re driving — some insurance companies consider daytime driving to be safer.

 The National Association of Insurance Commissioners’ DriveCheck tool could help you get a sense of whether you might benefit from UBI.

 You should also consider whether you’re willing to trade potentially lower auto insurance premiums for privacy.
 Having your driving habits, mileage and phone use monitored may or may not be worth the potential savings for you.

 Before you sign up for a UBI program, Gusner says, make sure you know exactly what the plan monitors and who — if anyone — the company shares the data with.

-If you’re a safe driver or work remotely, have a short commute or just don’t drive much in general, usage-based insurance could help bring down your auto insurance rates.
+If you’re a safe driver or work remotely, have a short commute or log low mileage in general, usage-based insurance could help bring down your auto insurance rates.

-Be sure to shop around and compare programs to understand what data the insurance company collects, how much you could potentially save and how the program works in your state.
+Be sure to shop around and compare car insurance programs to understand what data the insurance company collects, how much you could potentially save and how the program works in your state.